iamthefrogy/Disclaimer-Warning/README.md

 I will not tolerate defamatory or libellous material, obscene content and abusive or intimidating comments.
 I monitor comments on this website and may remove any material from the website at its sole discretion, without warning and without prejudice to any other accrued rights.
 I follow my own in-house rules when determining if comments should be published.

-The above disclaimers do not limit liability in relation to death or personal injury arising from negligence on my this (infosecninja.blogspot.com) blog/website.
+The above disclaimers do not limit liability in relation to death or personal injury arising from negligence on my this (infosecninja.blogspot.com) blog/website or my entire github account and it's contents.

 Whilst precautions are taken to detect computer viruses and ensure security, I cannot guarantee that the website is virus-free and secure.
 I shall not be liable for any loss or damage which may occur as a result of any virus or breach of security.